Investing

 What is the Stock Market and how does it work?

-The stock market is the marketplace where investors can buy and sell stocks.
-A group of stocks selected to represent the overall performance of a market is called an index.
+The stock market is the marketplace where investors buy and sell stocks.
+A group of stocks selected to represent overall market performance is called an index.

 how does the stock market affect the economy money